SubstrateLabs/brocc/README.md

 Brocc is a new way to index and explore your digital life.

-Try the beta by installing the CLI:
+Try the beta CLI:

-1. `pipx install brocc-li`
+1. Install: `pipx install brocc-li`
-2. `brocc`
+2. Run: `brocc`

 <details open>
 <summary><h2>Principles</h2></summary>